jakobsj/TemporalCT-ContinuousGR.Reconstruction/README.txt

 out, including download of the data:

-1. From https://zenodo.org/record/1204088 download the data set GoldenRatioDataset.zip an unzip to obtain a directory called GoldenRatioDataset.
+1. From https://zenodo.org/record/1204088 download the data set GoldenRatioDataset.zip and unzip to obtain a directory called GoldenRatioDataset.
 This is the datapath referred to in the code.

 2. From the Github repository holding this code either clone or download